What to Wear in San Francisco to Not Look Like a Tourist

 That always-sunny-beach stereotype?
 That’s really SoCal, and that reputation doesn’t stretch to San Francisco.
 While, yes, the climate in San Francisco is generally mild year-round, its seaside location makes it cooler, windier, and foggier than other parts of California.
 Locals often joke that they only own one pair of shorts, and you’re more likely to see them wearing a neutral colored sweater with low-boots or sneakers than short shorts and a bikini top.

 Figuring out what to wear in San Francisco is less about adhering to a specific style (you do you, boo) and more about understanding and preparing for its unique weather.
-To help you bring the right clothing on your trip to San Francisco, here’s what to wear in San Francisco any time of the year.
+To help you bring the right clothing on your trip to San Francisco, here’s what to pack in your backpack to visit San Francisco any time of the year.

 5 Year-Round San Francisco Fashion Tips